google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

  this case we call it's `close()` method and then we are free to perform any task we wish in the background like a normal event.

-> Remember: You still need to make use of event.waitUntil() to keep the service worker running while your code is busy.
+Note: You still need to make use of event.waitUntil() to keep the service worker running while your code is busy.

 ### Actions